theodric/cpu-history/README.md

 Because I am **NOT!
 A!
 DEVELOPER!** my changes are ham-fisted, inelegant, idiotic, and minimal.
 As long as the program builds and runs on my computer, I consider it good enough.

 What works?
-- Builds and runs on macOS 15.2 'Sequoia' build 24C101
+- Builds and runs on macOS 26.0 Beta 'Tahoe' (build 25A5279m)
 - Works natively on both Apple Silicon and x86_64
 - Employs sensible default settings
 - Starts 3+ times in a row without breaking